jhaines0/CurbBridge/README.md

 - If the tokens expire you will need to re-authenticate in the browser.
 The expired tokens in the file will be replaced automatically.

 ## Notes:
-- This has only been tested with a single Curb Power Hub.
-If you have more than one, please comment on the SmartThings forum and I can add support.
 - The browser used for authentication must be running on the same computer as the server.